pwn20wndstuff/Undecimus/README.md

 * v1.1.0: Automatically select the best exploit, rewrite the versions checker, improve assertion, show the code which has failed in the error messages, improve memory management, optimize and clean up the code, fix the Storage settings, switch to a new technique to disable auto updates, remove so much useless logging, only set the boot-nonce if the switch is on without checking if it exists or not, log offsets, remove static sleeps to improve the speed, fix series of bugs and leave no known bug
 * v1.1.1: Add a label to show the ECID and a button to open the source code, improve auto layout and fix various bugs in RootFS remount, RootFS restore, RootFS resource copier, Icon cache refresher, Version checker, Exploit selector, jailbreak state detector and others
 * v1.1.2: Improve auto layout and code and Significantly improve Empty_List (VFS) exploit and slightly improve Multi_Path (MPTCP)
+* v1.1.3: Fix a bug in starting jailbreakd
-* v1.1.3: Fix a bug in starting jailbreakd:  [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus.ipa)
+* v1.1.4: Fix a bug in finding offsets:  [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus.ipa)

 ## Special Thanks
 * [@i41nbeer](https://twitter.com/i41nbeer) for triple_fetch, async_wake, empty_list & multi_path